Champions League odds boost: Get 50-1 for a goal to be scored in PSG vs Arsenal with Paddy Power

 There hasn't been a goalless draw in a Champions League final for 23 years and with the attacking talent on show at both ends of the pitch, it is hard to see that streak being broken at the Puskas Arena.

-New Paddy Power customers can get boosted odds of 50-1 for at least one goal to be scored in Saturday night's final.
+New Paddy Power customers can get boosted odds of 50-1 for at least one goal to be scored in tonight's final.

 At the Racing Post, we have put together all of the best free bets and bookmaker offers, so take a look as you can claim up to £1,000+ in sports bonuses and betting offers.